 Freeway service patrols assist disabled motorists with specially equipped vehicles.
 When freeway service patrols encounter severe incidents, they have the appropriate communication equipment to ensure that the appropriate personnel and equipment may be dispatched to the scene, prior to arrival by a first responder.
 In 2013, there were freeway service patrols in Milwaukee County (see Map 4.22 and Table 4.18).
 The patrol service is operated by the Milwaukee County Sheriff's Department and consists of a special fleet of two vehicles dedicated to handling and clearing incidents on weekdays from 6:00 a.m. to 10:00 p.m.
 In previous years, patrols were also used in Kenosha, Racine, and Waukesha Counties, but those services were eliminated in 2013 due to budgetary reasons.
-Temporary service patrols were also operated in addition to the Milwaukee County patrol services along segments of freeway that were under construction during 2013, such as the Hoan bridge, portions of IH 94 in Kenosha County, and segments of IH 94 and USH 45 as part of the Zoo Interchange project.
+Temporary service patrols were also operated in

-2 In Southeastern Wisconsin, the definition of high-occupancy vehicle is defined as a transit vehicle or passenger vehicle with a minimum of two occupants.
+36 In Southeastern Wisconsin, a high-occupancy vehicle is defined as a transit vehicle or passenger vehicle with a minimum of two occupants.